 The EuroVelo 9 cycling route is part of the European Long Distance Cycling Route Network.
 In a few years, it will connect the Polish Baltic Sea coast with the Croatian Adriatic Sea on about 2,050 kilometres of cycle paths: The route will then run from Gdansk on the Baltic Sea across Poland, the Czech Republic, Austria and Slovenia to Pula in Croatia.

-The route presented here takes you on the already completed section from the town of Blansko near Brno in southern Moravia through the east and south of Austria to Maribor in Slovenia – and thus from the second largest city in the Czech Republic via Austria's capital Vienna to the second largest city in Slovenia.
+The route presented here takes you on the already completed section from the town of Breclav in southern Moravia through the east and south of Austria to Maribor in Slovenia – and thus via Austria's capital Vienna to the second largest city in Slovenia.

 By the way: The transport connections (train, bus or car) along the entire cycling route are excellent as well.
-Tip for the retourn journey: RailJet from Graz to Brno!
+Tip for the retourn journey: take the RailJet from Graz to Breclav!
+From Maribor to Graz you`ll find many trains all day long!

 Gourmets will go into raptures over Styrian delicacies such as wine, pumpkin seed oil and chestnuts in autumn.